marxstor/simple-parking-reservation-system-using-python/README.md

 Parking Reservation System Using python
-This system used the basics python language during its development
+This system used the basics python language during its development The functions used during its development are:
+Functions
+Dictionaries
+file
+If else statements
+For loops